Federico-Peralta/BaSP-M2023/README.md

 - header.css: This file contains all the styles used in <header>.
 - side-bar: This file contains all the styles used in <aside>.
 - exercises: This subdirectory contains all the files .js with exercises.
+- Week-06/css: Contains all the styles used.
+- Week-06/js: Contains all the js script.
+- Week-06/views: Contains all the html files.

 ## GitHub Pages

-To use the GitHub Page of the project of Week-05, use this link
+To use the GitHub Page of the project of Week-06, use this link

 ```
-federico-peralta.github.io/BaSP-M2023/Week-05
+federico-peralta.github.io/BaSP-M2023/Week-06
 ```

 ## Installation and configuration

 To use this project, simply clone the repository on your local machine: